Student Services & Special Education

 What activities and events does the district organize for families?
 How can I volunteer?

-Information about upcoming events is communicated via email, if you have provided an email address to your child’s case manager, or through flyers that come home in your child’s backpack.
-Information will also be posted on this website.
-If you would like to volunteer for an event, please contact a CAC parent or staff representative.
+Each year the district offers several family events, collaboratively sponsored by the Special Education Parent Council, the Student Services Department and our CAC representatives.
+Information about upcoming events is communicated via email, if you have provided an email address to your case manager on the IEP, and sometimes through flyers that come home in your child’s backpack.
+Information will also be posted on the Special Education Parent Council website as well at https://www.eusdspedparentcouncil.com/

 What extracurricular activities via the school are available to my child?